SalishSeaCast/docs/turbulence/vertical_mixing.rst

 3. Turbulent kinetic energy closure
 4. Generalized length scale

 The most relevent options for our purposes are the 3 and 4.
-Currently we are using the generelized length scale with a :math:`k-\epsilon` closure.
+Currently we are using the generalized length scale with a :math:`k-\epsilon` closure.

 Turbulent kinetic energy
 ^^^^^^^^^^^^^^^^^^^^^^^^
 The turbulent kinetic energy closure schemes involve a prognostic equation for the turbulent kinetic energy.
-The eddy coefficients are proportional to the turblent kinetic energy and a turbulent length scale.
+The eddy coefficients are proportional to the turbulent kinetic energy and a turbulent length scale.
 The details are explained in the NEMO documentation.

 This method includes options for dealing with strongly stratified regions and unstable stratifications which are attractive features for this project due to the strong mixing in the island regions.
 At this point, we have not attempted any simulations with this method of turbulence closure.